ghankerson/origins-conscioussness/uroboros.md

 *In the beginning the world was Soul (Atman) alone in the form of a person.
 Looking around he saw nothing else than himself.
 He said first: "I am."
 He was, indeed, as large as a woman and a man closely embraced.
-He caused that self (pat) into two pieces.
+He caused that self to fall (pat) into two pieces.
 Therefrom arose a husband and a wife.*

+Similarly, Plato in Timaeus writes:

-Similarly, Plato: *And he established the universe a sphere revolving in a circle, one ad solitary, yet by reason of its excellence able to bear himself company, and needing no other friendship or aquaintance.*
+*And he established the universe a sphere revolving in a circle, one and solitary, yet by reason of its excellence able to bear himself company, and needing no other friendship or aquaintance.*

 * The perfection that rests in itself in no way contradicts the perfection which encircles itself.
 The part that encircles is static, eternal and unchanging while the center is the germ cell of creativity - the potential for forward momentum.

-This circular snake or dragon that bites its own tale is the self-begetting uroboros of which the Egyptians say it slays, it weds, and impregnates itself.
+* This circular snake or dragon that bites its own tale is the self-begetting uroboros of which the Egyptians say "it slays, it weds, and impregnates itself".

 * The uroboros is full of contradictory opposites man and woman, giving birth and slaying to end life it is active and passive above and below all at once.